Welcome to Class 5

 Class 5 is comprised of Year 5 and Year 6 children working at Key Stage 2 (KS2).

-To find out what we will be learning in the Spring Term, please click the link below:
+To find out what we will be learning in Summer Term, please click the link below:

 To find out what we learned in Autumn Term, please click the link below: